CryptoTracke/Wa-Ban/README.md

 # Wa-Ban for TERMUX
 # WHATSAPP BANNING TOOL
 ## AIM
-It is a tool for banning whatsapp number only in india
+It is a tool for banning whatsapp number only in indonesia
 ## INSTALLATION

 apt update